 When Atwood’s book was released in 1985, Ronald Reagan was in power and parallels were drawn between the book and the state of the US nation.
 By the time the film was released in 1990, the baton had been passed to George Bush Sr. For many, the religious zealots of the book – a fundamental Christian group that overthrows the United States Constitution, renaming the country Gilead – were all too real.

 That's something Schlöndorff tried to focus on.
 “I shot this film as if it were a contemporary set, and shooting it in a sort of mainstream area like North Carolina you get the feeling, 'This is Gilead,'" he said.
 "I just took it for granted that this is about today and not about the future.”

 Maybe that is why the film failed with audiences.
 With a storyline all too prescient, America in the 1990s didn’t need reminding what state it was in.
 Then again, do we need reminding now?

-Watch The Handmaid's Tale movie on Thursday May 30 at 10:20pm on SBS VICELAND.
+Watch The Handmaid's Tale movie, Thursday 19 November at 12:40am on SBS VICELAND.